damonallison/notes/big-data/hadoop.md

 Hadoop is a batch based map reduce engine.
 	* Commodity hardware (is anything non-commodity today).
-	* Open source software (is anything not open source).
+	* Open source software (is anything not open source?).
 	* Fault tolerant.
 Survives single machine failures with any component.
 	* Schema-on-read.
 You can save data in the raw form, project it on the fly to the desired format (schema).
 	* More data with a simplier algorithm is better than lots of data with a high complex algorithm